LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 A "getter" is a member method which produces the value of a data member and a "setter" is a member method which permits the value of a data member to be assigned.
-If the value of a data member should be accessible from outside of the owning type then it is necessary to create a getter and/or a setter method for that data member.
+If the value of a data member should be accessible from outside of the owning type, then it is necessary to create a getter and/or a setter method for that data member.

 Lasso will automatically create a getter method and a setter method if the word